Perfect Pottery: How to do pottery painting with kids

 Visit the PotteriesWorld Capital of Ceramics, Stoke-on-Trent, has award-winning visitor centres and museums dedicated to the most famous names in china, including Wedgwood and Emma Bridgewater.
 Both of these offer pottery painting experiences for kids, so it's a great way to introduce them to the craft, before then trying it at home!

 Have you ever tried pottery painting with kids?
-Let us know in a comment below, or find pottery centres and ceramic cafes near you.
+Let us know in a comment below, or use the search bar on the home page to find a pottery painting centre near you.